SeduceProject/piseduce_doc/_posts/user_guide/2021-07-08-first-use-of-manager.md

 ---
 layout: post
-title: How to Use of the Resource Manager
+title: How to Use the Resource Manager
 subtitle: Deploy environments on Raspberry Pi
 category: User Guide
 index: 0